itzler/nightfall/PRODUCTION-USAGE.md

    3. SHA hash the keys (included in the ASCII session)
    4. End ASCII Cinema session
    5. (From outside the session) secure copy (scp) the keys out, 7 GB

+Much more elaborate trusted setup ceremonies can provide additional protection and assurance against backdoors.
+Such ceremonies are currently outside the scope of this document.

 ## Key distribution